Chart Color Schemes

 Ultimo demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Ultimo is notably high, with 57.2% of residents aged 15 and above holding university qualifications.
-This compares to national figures of 30.4% and state figures of 32.2%.
-Bachelor degrees are the most prevalent at 36.1%, followed by postgraduate qualifications (18.9%) and graduate diplomas (2.2%).
-Vocational pathways account for 19.6% of qualifications among those aged 15 and above, with advanced diplomas making up 12.0% and certificates 7.6%.
+Ultimo's educational attainment is notably higher than national and state averages.
+As of 2021, 57.2% of Ultimo residents aged 15 and above hold university qualifications, compared to 30.4% in Australia and 32.2% in New South Wales (NSW).
+This high level of educational attainment is predominantly composed of Bachelor degrees (36.1%), followed by postgraduate qualifications (18.9%) and graduate diplomas (2.2%).
+Vocational pathways account for 19.6% of qualifications among those aged 15 and above, with advanced diplomas making up 12.0% and certificates accounting for 7.6%.

 Frequently Asked Questions - Education